 The first step in approaching a patient with this set of disturbances is to investigate the cause of these abnormalities.
 Although PSH may be the most likely diagnosis, more harmful conditions must be ruled out.
 The most common etiology for fever and tachycardia in a patient after acute brain injury is infection.
 Other clinically important considerations include deep vein thrombosis, pulmonary embolism, cardiac events, medication side effects, medication withdrawal symptoms, and neurologic complications.
 An exhaustive examination for etiologies should be performed.
 PSH remains a diagnosis of exclusion.

 The term “paroxysmal sympathetic hyperactivity” has been adapted and replaces previous terms used to describe the syndrome, such as, episodic autonomic instability, dysautonomia, autonomic dysregulation, central autonomic dysfunction, paroxysmal autonomic instability with dystonia, sympathetic storming, autonomic storming, dysautonomic crises, and diencephalic fits.
 Recently a consensus statement has attempted to establish standardized diagnostic criteria.
-The assessment measure is a diagnostic tool that has two components, the first addresses the probability of the diagnosis, which includes clinical features that occur simultaneously, episodes that are paroxysmal in nature, sympathetic overreactivity to normally nonpainful stimuli, features that persist > 3 consecutive days, features that persist > 2 weeks after brain injury, features that persist despite treatment of alternative differential diagnoses, medication being administered ...
+The assessment measure is a diagnostic tool that has two components, the first addresses the probability of the diagnosis, which includes clinical features that occur simultaneously, episodes that are paroxysmal in nature, sympathetic overreactivity to normally nonpainful stimuli, features that persist > 3 consecutive days, features that persist > 2 weeks after brain injury, features that persist despite treatment of alternative differential diagnoses, medication ...